Menorca Walking Guide

 The island is so richly covered with sites and often refered to as an 'open air museum'.

-Unbeatable for the colours, springtime ( March-April ) is a welcome change of scene from winter greys back home.
+Unbeatable for the colours, Springtime ( mid-March-April ) is a welcome change of scene from winter greys back home.
 Walks along coastal paths will lead onto a magnificent bay.
-Inland there are walks through hushed pine forests.
+Inland there are walks through hushed pine forests Menorca's Spring and flights Information for the independently minded.